dehlen/DHBW-iOS/README.md

 # DHBW iOS Client
+This version is experimental and its possible that bugs will occur.
+Please report them with the help of the issue tracker and feel free to contribute to fix them :)

 ###Run

 DHBW-iOS uses Cocoapods in order to create a dependency management for third-party libraries.
 To run the application from your Xcode Installation make sure to install cocoapods first via:
 ```sh
 $  sudo gem install cocoapods
 ```